 There are many more that may be put in place depending on the individual pupils needs.

 You may be asked to give permission for your child to be referred to an outside agency or specialist professional, e.g. Educational Psychologist.
 This will help the school and you to understand your child’s needs better and so support them more effectively.
 The specialist professional may work directly with you and your child and may make recommendations on support strategies to be used at home and in school.

 How do we report on progress and consult with parents’/carers’?

 The academic progress of our learners at LCPS is continually monitored by the class teacher as well as the SENDCo.
 Progress is reviewed at regular intervals and formally at four assessment points during the academic year.
-If your child is receiving SEN&D Support or has an EHC Plan (previously a Statement of Special Educational Need), you and your child will have a termly review with their class teacher on their progress in October, February and May, as well as having the opportunity to speak to their class teacher at parents’/carers’ evenings.
+If your child is receiving SEN&D Support or has an EHC Plan (previously a Statement of Special Educational Need), you and your child will have a termly review with their class teacher on their progress, as well as having the opportunity to speak to their class teacher at parent/carer evenings.